Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 ## OpenDirect 1.5.1 &amp; OpenDirect (OOH) 1.5.1 Comparison

-A summary of the additions and extensions to OpenDirect 1.5.1 are summarised in red below and highlighted where relevant in this document in the same red text.
+A summary of the additions and extensions to OpenDirect 1.5.1 are summarised in red in the below diagram.

 The extensions were created to cover five key areas